sassoftware/viya-ark/playbooks/viya-mmsu/README.md

 ## Requirements for Running the SAS Viya Multi-Machine Services Utilities Playbooks
 * All services must have an Up status after the deployment has completed.
   See "Running the Playbooks" for instructions on listing the status of SAS Viya services.
 * The SAS Viya Multi-Machine Services Utilities playbooks must be placed under the sas_viya_playbook directory where SAS Viya was deployed.
   The directory structure of this project must be preserved.
   For example: ```sas_viya_playbook/viya-ark/playbooks/viya-mmsu/```
-* Support Multi-tenant deployment.
+* Support multi-tenant deployment.
 * Verify that the sas-viya-all-services script is exempted from system reboots.
 This step prevents the script from executing automatically when the machine is restarted.

 ## Running the Playbooks